7 Signs of a Good Therapist: How To Know If a Therapist is Right Fit for You?

 3. Your Therapist Asks You For Feedback and You Feel Comfortable Sharing It

-Another good sign is that upon giving your therapist feedback, your therapist ideally works towards incorporating it in your sessions together.
+Another good sign is that upon giving your therapist feedback, your therapist ideally works towards incorporating it into your sessions together.

 4. Your Therapist is Collaborative in Their Approach